acsl-technion/ntl/README.md

-ntl &mdash; Networking Template Library
+ntl — Networking Template Library
 ===

 ntl is a C++ template library for generating efficient FPGA networking